Chicken Marsala Soup – Delicious Recipe for an Easy Dinner

 Increase heat to high and add the Marsala wine.
 Cook until wine has reduced to 1/3 of its volume, approximately 4-5 minutes.

 Add chicken stock and shredded chicken and bring to a boil.
 Reduce heat to just below medium.
-Simmer until heated through, approximately 4-5 minutes.
+Simmer for about 5 minutes.

 Remove from heat and ladle into individual soup bowls.
 Garnish with green parts of onion and serve immediately.